bitwarden/contributing-docs/docs/architecture/push-notifications/non-mobile.md

 @enduml
 ```

-For a self-hosted implementation, push notification architecture differs because there is no Azure
+For a self-hosted implementation, the push notification architecture differs because there is no
-Queue available.
+Azure Queue available.

 Self-hosted instances have a slightly simplified flow since they don't have access to Azure
 resources like Azure Queues.
 The overall flow is still the same as the cloud-hosted implementation,